-Jusan Bank Tops Kazakh Financial Services Sector For ESG Reporting
+Jusan Bank tops Kazakh financial services sector for ESG reporting

-Jusan Bank has been commended by PwC Kazakhstan as the top-ranking financial company and 13th best overall company in Kazakhstan for ESG disclosure in 2023.
-I am very proud to see Jusan Bank's emphasis on ESG and quality in non-financial reporting recognized by PwC.”

-- Galimzhan Yessenov, Chairman of the Board of Directors at Jusan Bank

-ALMATY, KAZAKHSTAN, December 22, 2023 /EINPresswire / -- Jusan Bank , one of Kazakhstan's leading financial institutions, is proud to share it has been commended by consulting company PwC Kazakhstan as the top-ranking financial company and 13th best overall company in Kazakhstan for ESG disclosure in 2023.
+(MENAFN- Montfort Communications) Jusan Bank, one of Kazakhstan’s leading financial institutions, is proud to share it has been commended by consulting company PwC Kazakhstan as the top-ranking financial company and 13th best overall company in Kazakhstan for ESG disclosure in 2023.

 PwC commended Jusan Bank as part of the consultancy’s annual report on the Top 50 best companies in Kazakhstan for ESG disclosure, now in its fourth year.
 The report analyzed annual reports and sustainability reports prepared by companies across the country on their 2022 results.